EleutherAI/gpt-neox/README.md

 ### 3D Parallelism

-- GPTNeoX offers full 3D parallelism (data, model and pipeline parallel) using deepspeed, allowing you to scale model training to hundreds of billions of parameters across multiple GPUs.
+- GPTNeoX offers full 3D parallelism (data, model and pipeline parallel) using DeepSpeed, allowing you to scale model training to hundreds of billions of parameters across multiple GPUs.

 ### Model Structure

 - **Positional Encodings:**

-    - Choose between T5 RPE style positional encodings, a learned encoding added to the input (GPT2-style), Sinusoidal positional encoding, and no positional encodings at all (which [recent](https://arxiv.org/abs/1905.04226) [research](https://arxiv.org/abs/2102.11174) has found to even outperform other positional encodings in autoregressive models).
+    - Choose between T5 RPE style positional encodings, a learned encoding added to the input (GPT2-style), Sinusoidal positional encoding, rotary positional encodings, and no positional encodings at all (which [recent](https://arxiv.org/abs/1905.04226) [research](https://arxiv.org/abs/2102.11174) has found to even outperform other positional encodings in autoregressive models).

 - **Sparsity:**